-If you worked with the HURDAT data to examine the number of storms reported per year and came up with a graph that increased over time, could you be sure that the number of tropical storms was actually increasing?
-Whenever you use a database of information to help answer a question, it's important to consider what biases may be present in the data…
+If you study the HURDAT in the graph above, you might assume that the number of Atlantic Named Storms have been increasing across the years, but could you be sure that the number of tropical storms was actually increasing?
+Whenever you use a database of information to help answer a question, it's important to consider what biases may be present in the data...

 Recall that when the National Weather Service began keeping HURDAT records in 1851, the only tropical storms that were entered into the database were the ones that had been detected by people on land or by ships at sea.
 Today, a broad array of sensors on satellites, aircraft, and buoys continually monitor the entire Atlantic basin to detect tropical storms.